Alien-X717/chat/README.md

 some config will be required depending on your server and hosting enviroment
 ************************************************************************************

-if you get stuck, I'm really sorry pls go through the official django channels documentation https://channels.readthedocs.io/en/2.x/ as i can't cover the whole documentation in this read-me.
+if you get stuck,you can checkout the official django channels documentation https://channels.readthedocs.io/en/2.x/